red-spring-studio/fall2023/README.md

 ![A Monarch Butterfly](https://assets.codepen.io/6566924/Monarch-Butterfly+%283%29.jpeg)

-Images by Adobe Stock.
+Image by Adobe Stock.
 [See License information](https://stock.adobe.com/license-terms)

 > [Exploring the decline of Monarch Butterfly populations with Python](#exploring-the-decline-of-monarch-butterfly-populations-with-python)
 > **Version 1.0: Last updated by K.S. on September 22, 2023.**